benjaminchodroff/ConsensusLayerWithdrawalProtection/README.md

 User A may generate the withdrawal key (requires the mnemonic).
 User B can attack User A by getting them slashed, but will be unable to generate the withdrawal key.

+## 7: Attacker loads a malicious Change Withdrawal Address Broadcast and Change Withdrawal Address Acceptance files into one or multiple nodes, User A submits claim
+- User A: Submits a valid uncontested claim which is broadcast out as soon as possible by many nodes
+- User B: Submits no claim, but broadcsts a valid malicious claim out through their Change Withdrawal Address Broadcast list, and blocks User A's claim from their node.

+User B's claim will make it into many nodes, but when it hits nodes that have adopted User A's signature they will be dropped and not rebroadcast.
+Statistically, User B will have a harder time achieving consensus among the entire community, but it will be down to chance.

+## 8: Same as #7, but User A submits no claim

+The attacker will statistically likely win as they will be first to have their message broadcast to many nodes and, unless User A submits a request exactly at the time of support, it is unlikely to be heard by enough nodes to gain consensus.
+All users are encouraged to submit claims for this reason because nobody can be certain their mnemonic has not been compromised until it is too late.

 ### Second Order Effects
-1. A user who participates in the "Change Withdrawal Address Broadcast" may cause the attacker to give up early and instead start to slash.
+1. A user who participates in the "Change Withdrawal Address Broadcast" may cause the attacker to "give up" early and instead start to slash.
 For some users, the thought of getting slashed is preferrable to giving an adversary any funds.
-2. The attacker may set up their own unverified list of their own Change Withdrawal Address Acceptance file to break ties in their favor.
+2. The attacker may set up their own unverified list of their own Change Withdrawal Address Acceptance file and nodes adopting this list to break ties in their favor.
 3. The attacker may set up their own Change Withdrawal Address Broadcast to reject signatures not matching their attack.

 # Documentation